Android-for-Python/Android-for-Python-Users/README.md

 ## Kivy Garden

 [Kivy Garden](https://github.com/kivy-garden/) is a library of components ('flowers').
-It is mostly not maintained.
+It consists of user contributions, and is mostly not maintained.
 Anybody who has had a garden knows a garden needs a gardener, Kivy Garden doesn't have one.
 Set your expectations accordingly.

-For flowers that are maintained add them to your buildozer.spec like this:
+For flowers that are maintained add them to your buildozer.spec requirements as  `kivy_garden.flower`, and in the app `from kivy_garden.flower import FlowerClass` replacing `flower` with the actual name, for example `xcamera`.

-`requirements = python3, kivy, kivy_garden.xcamera`.
-For flowers that are not maintained copy the code to your project and edit so that it builds.
+For flowers that are not maintained copy the flower code to your project and edit so that it builds.
+Note: `garden.matplotlib` is an example of a flower that is not maintained (also garden.matplotlib depends on matplotlib, this should be added to requirements).

 There is a `#garden_requirements =` field in older buildozer.spec files.
 This is depreciated and should not be used.